 Gene NameGene SymbolComments

-ATP-binding cassette transporter, subfamily C, member 8ABCC8along with KCNJ11 encoded protein ABCC8 forms the ATP-sensitive potassium (KATP) channel involved in insulin secretion; gene is also known as the sulfonylurea receptor: SUR1; mutations in the ABCC8 gene found in 13% of PNDM cases
+ATP-binding cassette transporter, subfamily C, member 8ABCC8along with the KCNJ11 encoded protein ABCC8 forms the ATP-sensitive potassium (KATP) channel involved in insulin secretion; gene is also known as the sulfonylurea receptor: SUR1; diabetes due to ABCC8 mutations are dominant in inheritance; mutations in the ABCC8 gene found in 13% of PNDM cases; ABCC8 and KCNJ11 genes are both found at chromosome 11p15.1

 eukaryotic translation initiation factor 2-α kinase 3EIF2AK3also associated with skeletal dysplasia, intellectual impairment, and hepatic failure; gene also known as RNA-dependent protein kinase-like endoplasmic reticulum kinase, PERK; this particular form of PNDM is also known as Wolcott-Rallison syndrome (WRS)